graphicintuitions/graphic-intuitions/src/pages/services/digitizing-business-processes.md

       records and multiple data sources creates room for error and data loss.
       From a crashed computer, to internal miscommunication on a client account.
-      Creating a central source of truth allows multiple staff to access valuable information in real-time, as they needed.
+      Creating a central source of truth allows multiple staff to access valuable information in real-time, as needed.
 No more fumbling on the phone with a customer finding the answer they need, or endless internal emails determining where information is located.
     image_markdown_title: Digitizing your Business Processes